-SEA’s primary focus is the application of persistent grassroots advocacy of Congress and the Trump Administration.
+The Seasonal Employment Alliance (SEA) was established in 2017.
+SEA’s primary focus is the application of persistent grassroots advocacy of Congress and the Administration.
 SEA has spearheaded the grassroots effort to communicate to Congress the critical labor needs of our members, including driving and arranging Hill meetings with SEA members’ Representatives, summarizing and disseminating the intelligence gained back to our members, and importantly – driving the appropriate follow up with every member of Congress.
 SEA created and maintains a comprehensive database that tracks these efforts.
 This information allows us to better hold our Members of Congress accountable and more precisely directs our lobbying activities.

 Our revamped organization, and the H-2B industry, now has a dedicated, first-class support team whose sole focus is the application of persistent, grassroots oriented H-2B advocacy.
 Significantly increasing H-2B program user participation in our advocacy efforts is a priority for our new organization and is essential to achieving both short-term and long-term program reforms including cap relief.